aranya-project/aranya/crates/daemon/src/policy.md

         label int,
         // The encapsulated key for the recipient of the command. peer_encap bytes,
-        // The ID of the APS channel key. channel_key_id id,
+        // The ID of the AFC channel key. channel_key_id id,
     }